TomGroombridge/interactive-comments-section-project/README.md

 Below you will see a list of tasks that you will need to do on your journey to completing this project.

-### Task 1
+### Task 1 - done

 You will see there is already a top level component created in pages.
 In here you will fetch the json data from the below api address...

 `api.mocki.io/v2/a20ae30b/comments`

 Please make sure you handle all three potential states of the data being fetched.

-### Task 2
+### Task 2 - done

 Once this has been done create a test inside cypress that mocks the api request and tests to make sure the data is formatted as expected.

 https://docs.cypress.io/api/commands/intercept#Syntax

-### Task 3
+### Task 3 - done

 When a customer clicks the reply link it should reveil a reply section where the user can add their comment.

 The text field should start with the name of the person the reply is going too. (the person who created the comment)

 Create cypress tests for this...

-### Task 4
+### Task 4 - done

-When the reply button in the form has been submitted it should add the new reply object to the 'state' on the comments.*
+When the reply button in the form has been submitted it should add the new reply object to the 'state' on the comments.\*

 Make sure to have valiation so that you cannot submit the reply if the text field is empty.

-*Please be aware we are not POSTing to and API at this point so we will only be updating the state and we exect on refresh for the state to reset.
+\*Please be aware we are not POSTing to and API at this point so we will only be updating the state and we exect on refresh for the state to reset.

 Create cypress tests for this...

-### Task 5
+### Task 5 - done

 When a customer clicks on the + or - buttons it should either add 1 or remove 1 number form the 'score'.